ike-gg/sneakersLookUp-frontend/README.md

 # 👉 [Check demo](https://ike-gg.github.io/sneakersLookUp-frontend/)

-Website allows to search and add items to track from StockX website.
+App allows you to search for and add items to track from the StockX website.
-App uses API that i wrote myself [(repo here)](https://github.com/ike-gg/sneakersLookUp-backend).
+Application uses a simple API that I wrote myself [(repo here)](https://github.com/ike-gg/sneakersLookUp-backend).

 Everything was written using React & React Router